 Every once in a while, something special happens in the car industry.
-Yesterday’s reveal of Toyota’s one-of-a-kind masterpiece Yaris GR Sport RZ and its incredible GR Factory, was one of those moments.
+The recent reveal of Toyota’s one-of-a-kind masterpiece Yaris GR Sport RZ was one of those moments.

 Anyone versed in production car racing or rallying will know the need for the pursuit of perfection.
 Some of them appreciate the fruits that racing success may bring.
-Race cars are nothing like road cars — they are only built to win.
+Race cars are nothing like road cars.
+They are built to win.

 Racers are harder

 Harder, rowdier, faster and nimbler than their street siblings, they enjoy thousands of man hours spent to deliver a couple of laps, every few weekends.
 Street cars are comfy, consistent and easy to live with.
 And they pump them out like sausages.

 There are exceptions.
 This incredible little Toyota is a spectacular one.

 Built in a unique new factory, RZ is the closest thing you’ll find to a rally or race car on the road.
 It takes the M, AMG and RS concept further to deliver the ultimate driver’s car.

 Based on the Yaris, which itself only this week rewrote the Euro NCAP Safety rulebook, the GR Sport RZ has to be the ultimate hot hatch, ever.

 RZ has a small, light, individually master assembled, 200kW 370Nm 1.6-litre turbo 3-cylinder engine.
 It has a supreme 3.2kg/kW power to weight ratio.

 Blueprinted lightweight pistons and reciprocating parts are and statically and dynamically balanced.
 The all-aluminium lump features a high-strength cylinder head with hollow assembly camshafts and a die-cast cylinder block .